RSE-Sheffield/old_team_site_nikola/site/pages/resources/index.rst

 * `Fortran <languages/fortran>`_: Details on site licensed compilers, training, numerical libraries and high performance computing in Fortran.
 * `Maple <languages/maple>`_: How to get Maple on your machine at Sheffield.
 High Performance computing tutorials.
 * `MATLAB <languages/matlab>`_: High performance computing, training, tips and how to get MATLAB at Sheffield.
+* `Mathematica <languages/mathematica>`_: How to get Mathematica on your machine, basic training and High Performance Computing.
 * `NAG <languages/NAG>`_: Numerical Algorithms Group (NAG) software at Sheffield
 * `R <languages/rstats>`_: Training and high performance computing.